What is your turnaround?

 What are your payment terms?

-We require a non-refundable 50% deposit to begin your job.
-Final payment of remaining balance is due upon completion, and highly prefered before shipment.
-Taxes and shipping costs are not included in estimates.
-Tax will be applied if you are in PA.
-We accept all major credit cards, PayPal and checks.
-If possible, checks are preferred.
+Depending on the job, a 50% non-refundable deposit may be needed to begin your job.
+Final payment of remaining balance is due upon completion, and highly preferred before shipment.
+Shipping costs are not included in estimates, but are included on the invoice.

 Do you ship for free?

-Shipping is not free.
 Shipping will be added to final invoice.
-We ship all packages through FedEx or UPS.
+We ship all packages with UPS.
 If you would like us to use a preferred method or ship using your account, please let us know and provide the information.

 Do you ship internationally?